 The Alliance of Health Care Sharing Ministries (AHCSM) was founded in July 2007 and is based in Melbourne, FL.
 The Alliance was created through a collaborative effort of Samaritan Ministries International of Peoria, Illinois and Christian Care Ministry of Melbourne, Florida for the purpose of protecting and preserving the rights of their members, and Christians in general, to engage in healthcare cost sharing as a viable alternative for their medical needs.
 In January of 2017, the Alliance was joined by the Christian Healthcare Ministries of Barberton, Ohio.

 The Alliance was established as a 501(c)(6) trade organization to represent the common interests of Health Care Sharing Ministry organizations which are facilitating the sharing of health care needs (financial, emotional, and spiritual) by individuals and families, and their participants.

-The Alliance is comprised of the nation’s three largest health care sharing ministries: Samaritan Ministries, Christian Care Ministry, and Christian Healthcare Ministries.
+The Alliance is comprised of the nation’s two largest health care sharing ministries: Christian Care Ministry and Christian Healthcare Ministries.

 Today, there are over 1 million Health Care Sharing participants with approximately 85% of those represented and supported by a HCS ministry that is a member or affiliate of the Alliance.